Azure/azure-sdk-for-go/documentation/new-version-quickstart.md

 Long Running Operations
 -----------------------
 In the samples above, you might notice some operations has a ``Begin`` prefix (for example, ``BeginDelete``).
 This indicates the operation is a Long-Running Operation (In short, LRO).
 For those operations, you need to follow a specific pattern.
+- Use Poller
+- Pass a polling interval

 ## Code Samples